tybalex/obot/docs/docs/04-tutorials/01-github-assistant.md

 # Create a Personal GitHub Task Agent

-This is a short tutorial demonstrating how to create an Otto8 agent that interacts with GitHub.
+This is a short tutorial demonstrating how to create an Obot agent that interacts with GitHub.
 The agent will help you keep track of the work assigned to you in GitHub.

 :::note
 As you configure the agent, changes will be saved and applied automatically.